Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-Checklist.md

 # Native dark-mode regression checklist

-Status as of 2026-09-05.
+Status as of 2026-09-06.
 A checked item records the specific evidence below; it does not imply broader platform or real-execution coverage.
 Complete the open gates in an appropriate disposable test environment before proposing a default-on release.

 ## Consolidated patch checks

-- [x] Default .NET 8 GUI and dependency build succeeds with VS MSBuild.
+- [ ] Unified .NET 10 solution restores and builds with Visual Studio 2026 full MSBuild.
-- [x] Opt-in .NET 10 GUI publishes while dependencies retain .NET 8 targets.
-- [x] Separate output paths preserve the default GUI binary.
+- [x] The special GUI framework override and separate native-dark output path are removed.
 - [x] .NET 10 runtime checker: no switch leaves adapters disabled.
 - [x] .NET 10 runtime checker: --dark-mode enables adapters.
 - [x] .NET 10 runtime checker: --light-mode overrides --dark-mode.
-- [x] .NET 8 runtime checker: --dark-mode leaves adapters disabled.
 - [x] Repeated initialization/list/image/menu application does not duplicate adaptation.
 - [x] Shared bitmap pixels remain unchanged; real leftover constructor uses the new list and style hook.
 - [x] Progress handle recreation and disposal with a pending callback finish without an exception.